algo26-matthias/idna-convert/UPGRADING.md

 # Upgrading from previous versions

+## 5.0.0

+Unicode normalization now uses dedicated generated tables.
+IDNA 2003 labels use Unicode 3.2 and NFKC as required by RFC 3491; IDNA 2008 labels use Unicode 18.0 and NFC.
+Both paths include recursive decomposition, canonical ordering, composition exclusions, and algorithmic Hangul normalization.
+Consequently, labels that previously retained decomposed sequences can now produce their canonical composed representation.

+IDNA 2008 input is now processed with the Unicode 18.0 UTS #46 non-transitional compatibility mapping and then validated against IDNA2008, including ContextJ, ContextO, and bidirectional-label rules.
+This preserves `ß` and final sigma instead of applying IDNA 2003 case folding, and rejects symbols that are not valid IDNA2008 code points.
+For example, `daẞ.example` now becomes `xn--da-hia.example`.

+IDNA validity checks are stricter.
+Empty labels, labels beginning with a Unicode mark, invalid IDNA2003 bidirectional text, leading or trailing hyphens, hyphens in positions three and four, and labels that map to an empty value are rejected.
+Existing canonical A-labels such as `xn--mller-kva` are accepted idempotently;
+invalid or non-canonical A-labels are rejected.

+`ToIdn::__construct()` accepts two additional flags after `useStd3AsciiRules`: `checkHyphens` and `verifyDnsLength`.
+Both default to `true`.
+DNS length validation enforces the 63-byte label and 253-byte domain limits and rejects an empty root label.
+Pass `false` as the fourth argument only when the caller is deliberately processing a domain fragment or performs DNS length validation elsewhere.

+IDNA2003 now applies prohibited-output and bidirectional checks after mapping and Unicode 3.2 NFKC, as required by Nameprep.
+Inputs that previously produced invalid output, such as U+037A mapping to an ASCII space, now throw `InvalidCharacterException`.

+Unicode-derived tables are reproducibly generated and covered by the Unicode License v3 in `UNICODE-LICENSE`.

+Native parameter and return types were added to public APIs.
+Custom implementations of the supplied interfaces and subclasses overriding these methods must update their signatures accordingly.

+The abandoned `jakeasmith/http_build_url` package is no longer required.
+URL conversion now replaces only the host in the original URL, preserving the spelling and encoding of all other components.

 ## 4.2.0

 The extra dependency to ext/intl, accidentally introduced with v 4.1 is no longer required.